withlogicco/ceryx/README.md

 ## API
 Ceryx comes with a simple Flask web service, which supports REST operations on routes.
-You can dynamically create, udpate, and delete routes on the go using a REST client.
+You can dynamically create, update, and delete routes on the go using a REST client.

 ## Configuration